sjdv1982/cloudless/nginx/README.md

 }
 ```

+- If necessary, adapt the `cloudless.conf`.
+Note that the existing `nginx.conf` assumes NGINX that runs inside a Docker container connected to the default Docker network with IP 172.17.0.1.
+If it runs on bare metal, change the IP address 172.17.0.1 in "cloudless.conf" to "localhost".

 - Add "cloudless.conf" to /etc/nginx.
-It is assumed that NGINX runs inside a Docker container connected the Docker network.
-If it runs on bare metal, change the IP address 172.17.0.1 in "cloudless.conf" to localhost or to your custom Docker network IP.

 - Set up the server configuration.